 This material will help the committee provide better feedback to the student, allow the student to practice mathematical exposition, and provide a record of the student's direction of research at one point in time (but this is not meant to limit the direction a student's research ultimately takes).

-Required Forms: All committee members should sign the Oral Comp Form at the conclusion of the exam.
+Required Forms: The committee chair will complete and sign the Oral Comp Form (by following the instructions here) at the conclusion of the exam.
 It is the student's responsibility to print this form, take it to the exam, gather all the required signatures, and then submit the form to the graduate director.
-In addition, the student should print and take to the exam a copy of the Oral Comp Survey form for each committee member.
+The student will also need to contact the committee members to individually complete the Oral Survey Form.
 The student's advisor will then collect these forms and hand them to the graduate director.
 The student should provide the committee members with a link to this website and the survey form prior to the exam, so that they are fully aware of the parameters of the exam.
 The survey forms may also be filled out online and emailed to the graduate director, in case some committee members were participating in the exam via remote video conferencing.